atomazos/web-scraping-challenge/README.md

 * The Mars Facts webpage.
 * The Mars hemispheres images from the USGS Astrogeology site.

-With the scrape_mars.py file, I pythonically (yes, that's a word, for the uninitiated) coded a function declaration called "scrape" to execute the above web scraping, which returns one Python dictionary containing all of the scraped data.
-Then, in the app.py file, I coded an app route called "/scrape" that basically calls the "scrape"function and stores the data into a Mongo database, which creates a root route / that queries the Mongo database and passes the Mission to Mars data into an HTML template to display the data.
+With the scrape_mars.py file, I pythonically (yes, that's a word, for the uninitiated) declared a function called "scrape" to execute the above web scraping, which returns one Python dictionary containing all of the scraped data.
+Then, in the app.py file, I coded an app route called "/scrape" that basically calls the "scrape" function and stores the data into a Mongo database.
+The app.py file also includes a root route / that queries the Mongo database and passes the Mission to Mars data into an HTML template to display the data.
+Click on the images below for a larger view.

 ### Webpage Screenshots